abhayraj81/abhayraj81/README.md

 </div>

-MCA first-year student at **AKTU, Kanpur**, working through the full-stack spectrum — backend systems with Java and Spring Boot on one end, React-based frontends with TypeScript and Next.js on the other.
-I build things to understand them, and I write code that I'd be comfortable reading six months later.
+MCA student at **AKTU, Kanpur**, working through the full-stack spectrum — backend systems with Java and Spring Boot on one end, React-based frontends with TypeScript and Next.js on the other.

-Outside of coursework, I manage real operational responsibilities — running **Kumar Events** and a **Music Academy** — which has given me a practical sense of how software solves actual problems, not just academic ones.

-I'm at an early stage in my career.
 What I bring is solid CS fundamentals, consistent study habits, and a genuine interest in growing into backend engineering and full-stack development over time.

 ---